A Mentored Course

 As a writer

-Isabel is the author of novels Paris Mon Amour, a WH Smith Travel Book of Summer 2017, and Scent (Muswell Press, 2021).
+Isabel is the author of novels Paris Mon Amour, a WH Smith Travel Book of Summer 2017, and Scent (Muswell Press, 2021), which was longlisted for the Polari Prize.
 Her writing experience to date includes digital only, self-publishing and traditional publishing, and she is a passionate supporter of independent presses and bookshops.
 Her short fiction has been widely published and includes the title story in Retreat West charity anthology The Word for Freedom.
 Isabel’s home territory as writer and reader is the place where literary and commercial (and especially women’s) fiction overlap.

 As a teacher and publishing professional